abrahamjj/Game_of_Life/README.md

 #Conway's Game of Life#

-My attemp at implementing a Conway's Game of Life simulator as a Java GUI
+My attemp at implementing a Conway's Game of Life simulator as a Java GUI.